 Improving your existing steam system efficiency.

-1. Make sure all the steam piping in the basement is insulated.
-The pipe insulation should be a minimum or 1" wall thickness.
-No need to insulate the return pipes.
-If you have insulation removed from the steam pipes for basement heat replace it.
+1. Ensure that all steam piping in the basement is properly insulated.
+The pipe insulation should have a minimum of 1" wall thickness.
+There is no need to insulate the return pipes.
+If you have insulation removed from the steam pipes for basement heat, replace it.
 This is an expensive way to heat even a small area.
 See adding a baseboard loop in your basement, then click the back button.

 3. Verify all radiator vents are working properly.
 NO AIR VENT SHOULD EVER VENT LIVE STEAM!!!!